hashgraph/hedera-stablecoin-demo-archived/README.md

 Sending STABL transfers STABL tokens from one account to another.
 In order to perform this operation, another user must exist in the decentralized application database.
 Using another browser (to avoid cookie overlap), register a new user.

-After successfully registering a new user (here we created a user called Hudson), refresh the UI so it’s aware of the new user and click on the SEND button.
+After successfully registering a new user (here we created a user called Hudson), click on the SEND button.

-A dialog appears, where you can input an amount to send and a user to send to.
+A dialog appears, where you can input an amount to send and type the name of a user to send to (the page will search through the list of names matching the search and return the first 10).

 ![Register](assets/images/dialogSend.png)

-Click the PROCEED button, witness the message in the explorer, then refresh both UIs to reflect the transfer of tokens.
+Click the PROCEED button, witness the message in the explorer The result of the operation appears as a toaster at the bottom of the screen after a few seconds, and the page refreshes to show the new balance.

 ![Register](assets/images/accountsHudson.png)